BlockchainCommons/GordianCosigner-iOS/Docs/Integrating.md

   }
 ]
 ```
 Note: this imports just 100 addresses.
-You might want more, but for best safety you should just import a limited number at once.
+You might want more in the future, but for best safety you should import a limited number at any time.

 ### Creating PSBTs on Bitcoin Core

-If, as discussed above, you set Bitcoin Core up to be a watch-only wallet for your multisig account, you can also use it to be a transaction coordinator, acting as an Initiator for your PSBT by creating a multisig transaction.
+Once you've set Bitcoin Core up as a watch-only wallet for your multisig account, you can also use it to be a transaction coordinator, acting as an Initiator for your multisigs.

 One of the easiest ways to create a PSBT is with `walletcreatefundedpsbt` (but see [Learning Bitcoin from the Command Line §7.1](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md) for more options).
 To use it you'll need a change address, which you have to create by hand because of the lack of keys in your wallet.
 You might use another address from your wallet.
-(Here, the change address is set to `$change`; a recipient is also set to `$recipient`).
+(Here, the change address is set to `$change` and a recipient is set as `$recipient`).

 With your change address in hand, it's easy to run `walletcreatefundedpsbt`:
 ```